Skip to main content

-In this article, we'll review a few ways to make sure that data is available for a component before we load it and display it in the application to the user.
+We’ll walk through a few ways to make sure data is ready for a component before it loads and appears on screen.

-Let's also add two new components via the CLI: ng g c home && ng g c products
+Let’s also generate two new components: ng g c home && ng g c products.

 // excerpt